-A little under the weather today after getting my booster shot yesterday and I was feeling a little nostalgic today and missing my late father.
+This easy chicken cacciatore recipe should be a staple in every household.
+It is easy, healthy, and a fan favorite in this house.
+I’ve been a little under the weather today after getting my booster shot yesterday and I was feeling a little nostalgic today and missing my late father.
 This dish always reminds me of him.
 The whole point of this blog is that food is love and food is memories.
-What better way to remember my Dad today than to make one of his recipes.
+What better way to remember my Dad today than to make one of his recipes?

 I don’t know about you but when I smell something familiar it brings back a flood of memories that is why I love to cook so much.
-I cannot wait until my daughters start to look on to this blog to get recipes and will remember the meals that I cooked.
-There was a time while I was battling Breast Cancer that I had an urgency about me to get this done so they would have all the recipes and all the stories.
-But I am doing well and taking my time a little more these days.
-But it was a lesson learned, don’t wait until tomorrow for something that you can do today.
+I cannot wait until my daughters start looking at this blog to get recipes and will remember the meals I cooked.
+There was a time while I was battling Breast Cancer that I had an urgency about getting this done so they would have all the recipes and all the stories.
+I am doing well now and taking my time a little more these days.
+But it was a lesson learned, don’t wait until tomorrow for something you can do today.

 This recipe is not hard and you can choose to cook it low and slow all day or use diced boneless chicken breast for a quicker version.
 Either way will not disappoint.